prateek3255/blog/src/blog/nextjs-13-vs-remix-an-in-depth-case-study.md

 For the Twitter Clone, we do use the [request memoization](https://nextjs.org/docs/app/building-your-application/caching#request-memoization), which memoizes functions that request the same data in multiple places in the Server React component tree while only executing it once.
 {% endcallout %}

-Remix doesn’t have any explicit APIs for handling caching, and it completely relies on the [`Cache-Control` headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) to cache responses on the edge and in the browser.
+Remix doesn’t have any opinion about caching, and since it simply speaks HTTP, you can just simply use [`Cache-Control` headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) to cache responses on the edge and in the browser, or you can use other server side caching solutions like [Redis](https://redis.io/).

 ## Conclusion